jjloomis/wordpress-adding-content-to-a-news-site/README.md

-# wordpress-adding-content-to-a-news-site
+# WordPress: Adding Content to a News Site

-WordPress: Adding Content to a News Site | Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee
+Instructions for Journalism, Advertising, and Media Studies students at UW-Milwaukee